-The Nutrition Society's Training & Education events facilitate the practical application of nutritional science, through an exciting mix of CPD accredited theoretical and practical workshops, training sessions and courses.
+The Nutrition Society's Training & Education events facilitate the practical application of nutritional science, through an exciting mix of CPD endorsed theoretical and practical workshops, training sessions and courses.

 For whom is Training & Education intended?

 Training & Education is intended for the national and international nutrition, dietetics and health care professional workforce and allied professions.
 Watch an interview with the Chair of our Training and Education Committee, Penny Hunking below: